bvoo/arcadewiki/README.md

-# Arcade.Wiki — Contributing Guide
+# arcade.wiki — Contributing Guide

-Thanks for helping improve Arcade.Wiki!
+Thanks for helping improve arcade.wiki!
 This guide explains how to add and maintain controller pages using MDX.

 ## Project Structure